Posts

 Image

 First of all, I have a confession to make.
-I watched this movie because I just love Amanda Seyfried.
+I watched this movie because I just love Amanda Seyfried .
 She's beautiful and very talented.
 It was strange to see her as a brunette, but she looked good with that too.
 Now, on to the movie review.
-The story itself is about Linda Lovelace, one of the best-known porn actresses in the 70s.
+The story itself is about Linda Lovelace , one of the best-known porn actresses in the 70s.
 Frankly, having grown up in Europe and been born in the 80s, I never heard of her.
 I did read up afterwards though.
 From what I could gather, the events in the movie are taken from her autobiography, Ordeal .
 It is controversial in a way, and some sources have contradicted several statements in it, like just how much porn she participated in, or how willingly.
 It also leaves out the reported drug and alcohol abuse she was doing at the time.
 However, as a woman of today, these things didn't matter to me.
 What spoke to me was the way she grew up, and the way people dealt with the domestic abuse that was going on at the time.
-In a way it was shockin...
+In a way it was sho...

-Scarlet (Lunar Chronicles, #2) by Marissa Meyer * * * *
+Scarlet by Marissa Meyer (Lunar Chronicles, #2) * * * *

 Image